Electron energy loss spectroscopy

 Suitable samples and sample preparation

 Samples for EELS are most often in the form of extremely thin films (below 100 nm or even 50 nm).
 Therefore, they must be deposited as a thin film, or suitably thinned from a bulk sample.
 Repeated thinning steps with methods like the focused ion beam (FIB) may be required to achieve the desired thickness.
-Damage and contamination to the surface should be minimized to reduce their impact on the final results.
+Damage and contamination to the surface should be minimized to reduce the impact on the final results.

 EELS vs. EDX